-This operating mode also offers the highest rejection of the common mode noise that is a characteristic of long cables in typical instrumentation environments.
-When operating in the differential mode, shown in Figure 2.3-1b, the wire pair from each signal source is connected between the HI(+) and LO(-) inputs of a single input channel.
-The input return (INPUT RTN in Table 2.2-1) is connected to a ground point that: (a) ensures that the common mode voltage of all signals remains within the range specified for the board, and (b) will not produce potentially destructive ground currents.
+Differential operation also offers the highest rejection of the common mode noise that is a characteristic of long cables in typical instrumentation environments.
+When operating in the differential mode (Figure 2.3-1a), the wire pair from each signal source is connected between the HI(+) and LO(-) inputs of a single input channel.
+The input return (AGND in Table 2.2-1) is connected to a ground point that ensures that the common mode voltage of all signals remains within the range specified for the board.